SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercices/ex8/readme.md

  </details>

-## Exercise 8.3: Implement the Standard Special Test Class Methods
+## Exercise 8.3: Implement the Special Methods
 [^Top of page](#)

 > Implement the special static methods **`class_setup`** and **`class_teardown`**,  and the special instance method **`setup`** required by the ABAP unit framework.